MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 The built-in Office 365 Content Delivery Network (CDN) allows Office 365 administrators to provide better performance for their organization's SharePoint Online pages by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
 The Office 365 CDN uses the [HTTP/2 protocol](https://en.wikipedia.org/wiki/HTTP/2) for improved compression and download speeds.

-The Office 365 CDN is composed of multiple CDNs of two distinct classes of CDN: **public** and **private**.
-Both public and private CDNs allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
+The Office 365 CDN is composed of multiple CDNs that allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
+Depending on the kind of content you want to host, you can use one or both CDNs.
 The Office 365 CDN service is included as part of your SharePoint Online subscription.

+Content on the Office 365 **public CDN** is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
+Because access to content in the public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.
+The Office 365 public CDN is used by default for downloading generic resource assets like the Office 365 client applications.

-The **private CDN** within the Office 365 CDN provides fast, secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
-Unlike public CDNs, access to content in the Office 365 CDN is secured by default so it can only be accessed by users with permissions to the original document library or storage location.
-The private Office 365 CDN can only be used for SharePoint Online content, and you can only access private CDN assets through redirection from your SharePoint Online tenant.
+The Office 365 **SharePoint CDN** provides more secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
+Access to content in the Office 365 CDN is secured with dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
+The Office 365 SharePoint CDN can only be used for SharePoint Online content, and you can only access assets through redirection from your SharePoint Online tenant.

-The **public CDNs** within the Office 365 CDN are hosted by 3rd-party CDN providers like Akamai and Verizon.
-Content on a public CDN is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
-Because access to content in a public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.
+For more information about how to use the Office 365 CDN, see [Use the Office 365 content delivery network with SharePoint Online](https://docs.microsoft.com/en-us/office365/enterprise/use-office-365-cdn-with-spo).

 ## Other Microsoft CDNs

-Although not a part of the public Office 365 CDN, you can use these CDNs in your Office 365 tenant for access to SharePoint development libraries, custom code and other purposes that fall outside the scope of the Office 365 CDN.
+Although not a part of the Office 365 CDN, you can use these CDNs in your Office 365 tenant for access to SharePoint development libraries, custom code and other purposes that fall outside the scope of the Office 365 CDN.

 ### Azure CDN